CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/dev.md

 ## Checking all manual links (should be automated)

 Would be nice to automate testing of links as part of unit testing, but couldn't find packages in Java.
-I've manually used npm packages (both don't work out of the box):
+I've manually used npm packages (both don't work perfectly out of the box):
 - https://github.com/webhintio/markdown-link-validator
 - https://github.com/tcort/markdown-link-check